 If you’re concerned about eating humanely raised chicken that was bred and fed using sustainable and natural processes, your best bet is to do some research and find a good farm/producer and a consistent way in which to buy them.
 Luckily, a lot of the best chicken producers can be bought online so you don’t have to rely on your local market to carry them.

 This chicken from specialty food store D’Artagnan is certified humane, air-chilled, antibiotic-free and pasture-raised making it one of the best choices for humane chicken you can buy.
-Right now, the high-end retailer is selling two frozen birds (3-3.5 pounds) for just $22.39 (plus shipping) during this limited sale.
-Worth noting not that not all products by this brand are certified humane.Buy Now
+Right now, the high-end retailer is selling two frozen birds (3-3.5 pounds) for just $33 (plus shipping).
+Worth noting not that not all products by this poultry brand are certified humane.Buy Now

 This poultry producer meets a lot of the top and most rigid criteria including Certified Humane and USDA organic.
 You can snag a three-pound chicken for under $18 and have it shipped to your door.
 Or buy smaller cuts separately like chicken breasts, legs, wings, and thighs.Buy Now

 Certified Organic Smart chickens are fed an organic grain diet, are free-range and certified humane by the Humane Farm Animal Care.
 All Smart chicken products are raised without the use of antibiotics.
 A 4-pound bird cost about $17.Buy Now

 This farm in upstate New York has been providing antibiotic and hormone-free, certified humane chicken since it opened in 1992.
 Get a package of large chicken breasts for less than $11.Buy Now

 You’ve probably seen these chicken products and other products in your local market.
 You can rest assured they use organic chicken in all their goods but note only the chicken hot dogs are G.A.P.
 Animal Welfare Certified.Buy Now